bgonzales/nvim/README.md

 ## Requirements

-- brew install fzf
-- For telescope: brew install ripgrep fd
-- Install language servers: brew install node
+- Requirements for Telescope and language servers: `brew install fzf ripgrep fd node`
+- Requirements for Xcode plugin: `brew install xcode-build-server xcbeautify` and `gem install xcodeproj --user-install`

 In `~/.zshrc` file write a method so we can press Ctrl-n to open the config switcher and some alias pointing directly are created.